 Photo by Jen Constantin

 One of the most important missions of WCSV is to inform and educate the public about wildlife issues and how people can co-exist with the wildlife around them.
 Do you enjoy talking to and sharing information with small to large groups?
-Join the team and visit community groups, outreach programs, summer camps and schools in an effort to encourage people to live harmoniously with wildlife.
+Join the team and visit community groups, outreach programs and local festivals in an effort to encourage people to live harmoniously with wildlife.
 Training provided—all you need is enthusiasm.
-For more information on the different volunteer opportunities within our Education and Outreach Department Click Here.

 We often need help in the office with data entry, mailings, filing and other general office duties.
 Do you have administrative skills you’d enjoy putting to work for a great cause?

 Help us with fundraising events that encourage the community to support WCSV.
-We need help with mailings and are also looking for volunteers to help with grant writing.
+We are always looking for outgoing, talented and personable people to join our Silent Auction Committee and help with garnering items for the fundraising auction from local businesses and friends.
+We are also looking for grant writers to help us write compelling applications for sponsorship.

 Share your writing talents.
 We are looking for volunteers who can provide articles for our Tracks newsletter.